Clerks II: Plot

 The group discovers that "Kinky Kelly" is, in fact, the donkey, while the man, whom Randal thought to be the pimp, is "The Sexy Stud".
 When Becky returns, she admits that she too loves Dante.
 As they kiss, Emma arrives with a cake she made for Dante.
-She throws her engagement ring at Becky, dumps the cake over Dante's head, knees him in the crotch, and storms off in tears.
+She knees Dante in the crotch, dumps the cake over his head, throws her engagement ring at Becky, and storms off in tears.

 The fire and police departments arrive and Dante, Randal, Elias, Jay, Silent Bob, and The Sexy Stud are arrested as a result of the show.
 In their jail cell, Dante gets into a heated argument with Randal, angry with him for ruining his life and expresses his eagerness to start a new life without him, while Randal becomes indignant and condemns Dante for his willingness to live his life under the standards of others and for abandoning their friendship, revealing how upset he is that Dante is moving away.
 The two then finally realize how much they care about their friendship.

 Randal proposes that they buy the Quick Stop and re-open it themselves, although Dante says that neither have the money to do it.
 Jay and Silent Bob offer to lend them the money (from the royalty money they collected from the Bluntman and Chronic movie in Jay and Silent Bob Strike Back) provided that they can hang out outside of the store anytime they want without the police being called.
 Randal accepts their offer, but Dante is uncertain, prompting Randal to emotionally confess his fear of losing Dante.
 Moved by Randal's confession, Dante agrees to the proposition.
 Shortly after, the group is released off-screen without being charged since (as the Sexy Stud had assured them) you can't be imprisoned for watching an inter-species sex act.

 Soon afterwards, Dante, having embraced fatherhood, proposes to Becky at Mooby's, who happily accepts.
 After both the Quick Stop and RST Video are rebuilt, Dante and Randal hire Elias to work at RST Video.

 In the very last scene, with the stores open, Dante tells Randal, both having finally taken control of their lives, "Can you feel it?
 Today is the first day of the rest of our lives."
 The color then evaporates from the film and the camera pulls back to reveal the milk maid from the first movie still going through all the gallons.